 - Additional projects (or product features) in which you don’t want your core team to participate.

-Toolbox for virtual teams
+Communication tools for virtual teams

 Keeping everyone on the same page is key to the success of any project, especially when it comes to a distributed team.
 Therefore, companies use a wide range of communication tools to keep their team members connected.